The Long Version

 guitar instrumentals and released his first solo CD.
 Although his nickname of Homeless Bob had stuck,

-At the same time, Bob's collaboration with Jives had taken off.
+Bob's collaboration with Jives had taken off.
 DON'T PANIC!

 was conceived, inspired by a mutual love of music and Douglas Adams's The Hitch-Hiker's Guide to the Galaxy.